emmabostian/fem-design-systems/docs/foundations-of-design.md

 ### Creating A Type Scale In Figma

-Let's head back to our Figma project and create a new page called Typography.
+In your Figma project, head to the Typography tab and use the provided artboards as a template.

-Press 'A' to add a new art board and name it 'Type Scale'.
+You should pick a font family and a typescale.

 Head to the [Google fonts website](https://fonts.google.com/) and find a font family for your design system.